TANESCO

 The Tanzania Electric Supply Company Limited (TANESCO) is a Tanzanian parastatal organisation established in 1964.
 It is wholly owned by the government of Tanzania.
 The Ministry of Energy and Minerals regulates the operations of TANESCO.

 Its business include: electricity generation, electricity transmission, electricity distribution and sale of electricity to the Tanzanian mainland and bulk power supply to the island of Zanzibar.

 The company has a workforce of 7,300 persons.
 Its main offices are located in Ubungo west of Dar es Salaam central business district and it operates regional offices throughout Tanzania.

 History

 Predecessor

 Electricity was first introduced in Tanzania (Tanganyika) in 1908 by the German colonial authorities in Dar-es-salaam.
 After the British mandate was established a Government electricity department was formed and took over energy generation and transmission in the colony.
-In 1931 electricity was handed to two private countries, Tanganyika Electric Supply Company Ltd. (Tanesco) and Dar es Salaam and District Electric Supply Company Ltd (Danesco).
+In 1931 electricity was handed to two private companies, Tanganyika Electric Supply Company Ltd. (Tanesco) and Dar es Salaam and District Electric Supply Company Ltd (Danesco).